marie-lourdes/leperlier-marie-lourdes-API-springboot-P5/README.md

 What things you need to install the software and how to install them
 - Java 17
 - Maven 3.9.4
--SpringBoot 6.0.11
+- SpringBoot 6.0.11
--Spring Tools 4
+- Spring Tools 4

 ### Installing